docwire/docwire/README.md

 - **Modern C++20 XML Parsing**: A new, expressive, and safe API for parsing XML documents.
 It features a single-pass, forward-only reader and utilizes C++20 ranges and views for efficient and elegant node filtering and manipulation.
 [You can find example how to parse XML documents here](https://docwire.readthedocs.io/en/latest/xml_parsing_example_8cpp-example.html).

-- **Configurable Safety Policies**: The SDK provides `strict` and `relaxed` safety policies for XML-based parsers, with other components being migrated.
-In `strict` mode, developer contract violations are logged to `Audit` and surfaced as errors; low-level invalid access may trigger a documented panic.
+- **Configurable Safety Policies**: The SDK provides `strict` and `relaxed` safety policies for XML-based parsers, with other components to follow.
+In `strict` mode, developer contract violations throw typed exceptions through the current error framework.
 In `relaxed` mode, trusted developer checks are compiled out for zero overhead.
-Validation of untrusted external input is never disabled.
+Relaxed mode should be used only for trusted XML input; untrusted input should use strict validation.
+The SDK is evolving toward injectable error policies that will also support `docwire::expected`-based propagation.

 - **Llama.cpp Integration** (optional `local-ai-llama` feature): The SDK integrates seamlessly with llama.cpp, allowing users to select a model of their choice and integrate it within the workflow using the `llama` wrapper provided in the SDK.
 This feature is optional and must be enabled at build time.